-The VEXXHOST CloudConsole is a dashboard which allows you to control your cloud environment.
+The VEXXHOST CloudConsole is a dashboard that allows you to control your cloud environment.
 The CloudConsole contains all the tools and services needed to create and modify servers, containers, networks and more.
-In this post, we’ll get to see a brief overview of the console along with some of its benefits and functionalities.
+In this post, we'll get to see a brief overview of the console along with some of its benefits and functionalities.

 Inspired by Horizon

-Horizon is an OpenStack project initiated to provide a web based dashboard.
-The CloudConsole is based on OpenStack’s Horizon project.
-The OpenStack dashboard project is a web based interface interacting with services such as compute, network and DNS.
+Horizon is an OpenStack project initiated to provide a web-based dashboard.
+The CloudConsole is based on OpenStack's Horizon project.
+The OpenStack dashboard project is a web-based interface interacting with services such as compute, network and DNS.